 Wayfarer sunglasses became popular in the 1950s and have made a comeback in the 2000s.
 They’re the signature Ray-Ban frames we all think of, though they are available from many different brands.
 They have thick frames, usually made from plastic.
 They are similar to square-shaped frames, but the bottom is curved, forming an upside-down trapezoid.

 Aviator sunglasses are another classic frame style that has been popular for decades.
 The lenses are wider on the outside and narrow as they get closer to the nose.
-And of course the signature top bar along the browline.
-Aviator frames have a large field of vision, providing superior protection and are typically made with a metal frame (gold or silver), though they are also available in plastic.
+They have a teardrop shape and metal frame.
+And of course, the signature top bar along the browline.
+Aviator frames have a large field of vision, providing superior protection, and are typically made with a metal frame (gold or silver), though they are also available in plastic.

 Browline sunglasses have a thick top frame that runs along the line of your brow, and extra thin round rims along the bottom of the lens.
-These retro-style sunglasses have seen a huge increase in popularity over the past decade.
+These retro frames have seen a huge increase in popularity over the past decade.